Financial and Estate Planning for Children With Disabilities

 Set short- and long-term goals for your financial plan and then expect to adapt.

-When parents of a 5-year-old with special needs asked Buccino how to plan for their child outliving them, she answered, "We have to take this a step at a time.
+When parents of a 5-year-old with a disability asked Buccino how to plan for their child outliving them, she answered, "We have to take this a step at a time.
 An estate plan will have to change as your child gets older."

 She tells clients to plan for today, but be ready to adjust and amend the plan as things change.

-"Kids with special needs often achieve more than we dare to hope for," Buccino says.
+"Kids with disabilities often achieve more than we dare to hope for," Buccino says.
 "I've seen it time and time again.
 So we prepare for the worst, and once everything is in place, I ask them to put it aside, and allow yourself to hope for the best."

 Step 6.
 Build Short- and Long-Term Strategies to Meet Your Goals

-For many parents with children with special needs, it helps to consider short- and long-term needs when making plans for their children.
+For many parents with children with disabilities, it helps to consider short- and long-term needs when making plans for their children.